bingus912/tinyedit/README.md

 1. Install JDK
 2. Install JRE (optional)
 3. Download the .java file from this repo (or git clone it)
-4. Complie the .java file
+4. Compile the .java file
 ```sh
 javac TinyEdit.java
 ```